JanDeDobbeleer/oh-my-posh/docs/docs/segment-session.md

 ## Properties

 - user_info_separator: `string` - text/icon to put in between the user and host name - defaults to `@`
+- ssh_icon: `string` - text/icon to display first when in an active SSH session - defaults
+to `\uF817 `
 - user_color: `string` [hex color code][colors] - override the foreground color of the user name
 - host_color: `string` [hex color code][colors] - override the foreground color of the host name
 - display_user: `boolean` - display the user name or not - defaults to `true`